 Engagement rings have a great deal of symbolic significance for couples.
 It represents their commitment to each other and also their willingness to move forward in life together.
 Because of this, you have to choose a ring that’s ideal for your lover.

 Diamonds have always been the most popular option for engagement rings.
 Yet, for some people, the ethical concerns associated with mined diamonds may be unappealing.
-Hence, many opt for synthetic or lab-grown diamonds when it comes to engagement ring.
+Hence, many opt for synthetic or lab-grown diamonds when it comes to the engagement ring.

 What are lab-grown diamonds?